FelipeVillota/db-check-cocaine-seizures/README.md

 - Good practice for reproducibility, transparency and scalability (can be applied to other relevant dbs: e.g., homicide data, etc).
 - Google Sheets validation is basic -> we can enforce custom rules (e.g., logical dates, quantities, relationships, normalize names, etc).
 - Facilitates reporting and knowledge sharing.
-- Overall: provides quality data ready to be analyzed